fluid-cloudnative/fluid/docs/en/dev/how_to_develop.md

 - Kubernetes (version >= 1.14)
 - GNU Make

-For installation of olang, please refer to [Install Golang](https://golang.org/dl/)
+For installation of Golang, please refer to [Install Golang](https://golang.org/dl/)

 `make` is usually in a `build-essential` package in your distribution's package manager of choice.
 Make sure you have `make` on your machine.